carla-simulator/scenario_runner/Docs/challenge_evaluation.md

-Run the setup environment script in order to point where the root folder of the CARLA 0.9.3 release is located:
+Run the setup environment script in order to point where the root folder of the CARLA latest release is located:

     ./setup_environment.sh --carla-root <path_to_the_CARLA_root_folder>